rhiannemock/ketoboot/README.md

 these i feel cover most general screen sizes (check resolution/responsiveness testing) although i feel another media query should be added for 3000px and over.

 ## Deployment

+Set up a Github repository.

+create a folder on your computer to save the files.

+open visual studio code and connect to the github repository using the url github provides use the nominated folder to store your website files.

+create first files and folders in visual studio and commit to the repository.

+To activate github pages

+Go to GitHub: Open your repository in the web browser.

+Click the Settings tab, then find Pages in the left sidebar.

+Under "Build and deployment," change the Source dropdown to "Deploy from a branch."

+For the Branch option, choose main (or master) and select the root folder (/).
+Click Save.

+GitHub will now start building your site.

+Wait for a minute minute.
+Refresh the Page.

+A banner will appear at the top with your live URL (e.g., https://username.github.io/my-keto-site/).
+Your site is live!

 # TESTING
 I have a list of ways of testing below that i will be using, these will be completed, changes made and final testing done once all changes have been made.